DMFTwDFT-project/DMFTwDFT/README.md

 # DMFTwDFT

+> **Deprecated:** This repository is deprecated and no longer recommended for new installations.
+Please use the Python 3 version instead: <https://github.com/dmftwdft/DMFTwDFT3>

-DMFTwDFT is an open-source, user-friendly framework to calculate electronic, vibrational and elastic properties in strongly correlated materials (SCM) using beyond-DFT methods such as DFT+U, DFT+Hybrids and DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes.
+DMFTwDFT is an open-source, user-friendly framework to calculate properties of strongly correlated materials (SCM) using DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes.
 Currently supports VASP, Siesta and Quantum Espresso.

 ### Features <br />